voxeet/comms-app-react-events/README.md

 ## How to run the Events app

-Run the following steps after cloning the repository to run the application locally.
+To run the application locally, clone the repository and then perform the following steps.

 ### Install dependencies